mrkipling/auto-awesome/README.md

 Copy `vars.example.py` to `vars.py` (which is in gitignore, so you can can edit `vars.py` and `git pull` without any conflicts).

 We are using basic HTTP authentication for the endpoints so that people can't just randomly fuck with your lights and music.
+It's obviously not perfect but does a good-enough job for this purpose (IMO).

 Open up your newly-copied `vars.py` and fill in a username and password in the `users` dict.

 * `SONOS_IP` is the IP address of your Sonos speaker
 * `HUE_IP` is the IP address of your Hue bridge.